Healthcare in Bucharest is generally affordable by Western standards, but expats should ensure they have comprehensive

 Corruption is an unfortunate reality in Romania’s healthcare system.
-The prevalence of bribery, accompanied by poor salaries and unacceptable working conditions, have pushed many Romanian doctors to seek work outside the country, leaving the Romanian public healthcare system in a precarious state.
+The prevalence of bribery, accompanied by poor salaries and unacceptable working conditions, has pushed many Romanian doctors to seek work outside the country, leaving the Romanian public healthcare system in a precarious state.
 Although expats will likely find adequate care at private hospitals, many expats find the facilities at public institutions to be substandard.

 Pharmacies are available throughout Bucharest and some are open 24 hours a day.
 Expats may find that some medicines which are easily available over the counter in their home country may require a prescription in Romania.

 Below are some of the most prominent hospitals in Bucharest.